MicrosoftDocs/playfab-docs/playfab-docs/features/social/friends/quickstart.md

 ### Tagging friends

 The [FriendInfo](xref:titleid.playfabapi.com.client.friendlistmanagement.getfriendslist#friendinfo) object, retrieved from [GetFriendsList](xref:titleid.playfabapi.com.client.friendlistmanagement.getfriendslist), includes a list of tags for the friend.
-When updating the list, you would want to add and remove from this list and include it in the API call, as shown below.
+When updating the list, you would want to add and remove from this list, and include it in the API call (as shown below).

 ```csharp
 // this REPLACES the list of tags on the server